flipcoder/textbeat/README.md

 - Midi input chord analysis
 ```

-I may eventually rewrite this in C++ to achieve better speed.
-I'll make use of python's multiprocessing and possibly
+I'll be making use of python's multiprocessing or
-separate processes to achieve as much as I can do for timing critical stuff.
+separate processes to achieve as much as I can do for timing critical stuff

->:)
+without doing a C++ rewrite.

+# Can I Help?

+Yes!
+Feel free to send [flipcoder](https://github.com/flipcoder) a message if you
+have any questions.
+If enough interest, I'll set up a chat.